New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the

 \section{The Evolve-Filter-Relax (EFR) Strategy for FOM and ROM}

 .
-For the sake of brevity, we limit the discussion only to the algorithmic viewpoint {and refer the reader to, e.g.,~\cite{Strazzullo20223148,wells2017evolve} for more details}.
-In Appendix \ref{app:EFRapp}, {we provide} numerical evidence in favor of the use of EFR techniques in the full and reduced settings. {In what follows, we use the same acronyms as those used in~\cite{Strazzullo20223148}:} \begin{itemize} \item[$\circ$] noEFR denotes the {FOM in which} the EFR regularization is not used. \item[$\circ$] EFR denotes the {FOM in which} the EFR regularization is used. \item[$\circ$] EFR-noEFR denotes the {ROM in which} the EFR regularization is used at the FOM level but not at the ROM level. \item[$\circ$] EFR-EFR denotes the {ROM in which} the EFR regularization is used both at the FOM and the ROM levels. \end{itemize}
+For the sake of brevity, we limit the discussion only to the algorithmic viewpoint {and refer the reader to, e.g.,~\cite{Strazzullo20223148,wells2017evolve} for more details}. {In what follows, we use the same acronyms as those used in~\cite{Strazzullo20223148}:} \begin{itemize} \item[$\circ$] noEFR denotes the {FOM in which} the EFR regularization is not used. \item[$\circ$] EFR denotes the {FOM in which} the EFR regularization is used. \item[$\circ$] EFR-noEFR denotes the {ROM in which} the EFR regularization is used at the FOM level but not at the ROM level. \item[$\circ$] EFR-EFR denotes the {ROM in which} the EFR regularization is used both at the FOM and the ROM levels. \end{itemize}